Back to All States

 📄 Arkansas Receipt Form Preview:

-Generating your official Arkansas gun bill of sale takes less than 5 minutes using our interactive builder above.
+Generating your Arkansas gun bill of sale takes less than 5 minutes using our interactive builder above.
 Under Ark.
 Code Ann. § 5-73-119, recording the precise serial number, weapon specifications, and verifying the buyer's AR Driver License / State ID # is your primary line of legal defense should the firearm ever be traced back to you.

 Need a field-by-field breakdown on how to legally execute this transfer?
 Read our comprehensive, nationwide Step-by-Step Firearm Bill of Sale Guide.